-- 13.1.6 Where batteries are replaced, they shall be of an equivalent performance type, which shall be reflected in appropriate instructions. - 13.1.7 Where vented type battery replace valve-regulated sealed type at its location, the requirements of the Rules relevant to the location and ventilation of the batteries shall be met.
+- 13.1.6 Where batteries are replaced, they shall be of an equivalent performance type, which shall be reflected in appropriate instructions. - 13.1.7 Where vented type battery shall replace sealed battery at its location, the requirements of the Rules relevant to the location and ventilation of the batteries shall be met.